Rising mortgages keeping metro Denver apartment vacancy rates low

 “Everybody has to live somewhere,” Schmidt said, noting that some renters will compensate for the tight market by taking on a roommate, while others settle for less attractive locations.

-Meanwhile, the apartment market represents a good place for investors, Allante said: “It’s a great opportunity to beat inflation, because you can always raise rents.”
+Meanwhile, the apartment market represents a good place for investors, Schmidt said: “It’s a great opportunity to beat inflation, because you can always raise rents.”